Raku/advent/raku-advent-2022/articles/melezhik.md

 ![report](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/report.jpeg)

 Hurrah!
-Or gift packed and ready to be sent by Santa.
+Our gift packed and ready to be sent by Santa.

 # That is it?